🇮🇳 National News

 | Monitoring tools | Mooring arrays; Ocean Bottom Pressure (OBP) data; ESA’s Swarm mission |

-- What is AMOC: Large-scale ocean circulation in the Atlantic Ocean; functions as a global ocean conveyor belt redistributing heat between equator and poles.
+- What is AMOC: A large-scale ocean circulation system in the Atlantic Ocean; moves warm surface water northward and cold deep water southward; functions as a global ocean conveyor belt redistributing heat between the equator and poles.

-- Evidence of weakening: Consistent weakening over past two decades; up to 90% of weakening linked to western boundary circulation changes.
+- Evidence of weakening: Consistent weakening over the past two decades; western boundary measurements show up to 90% of weakening linked to western boundary circulation changes.

 - Possible impacts of collapse: Release of 47–83 gigatonnes of CO₂; extra −0.2°C global warming; Arctic cooling up to 7°C; Antarctic warming up to 6°C; sea level rise on US East Coast; droughts across Africa.

-AMOC = Atlantic Meridional Overturning Circulation; type: Thermohaline circulation; functions as global ocean conveyor belt.
+AMOC = Atlantic Meridional Overturning Circulation; type: thermohaline circulation.
 Study: Science Advances (Portmann et al., 2026).
-Projected: ~50% weakening by 2100; 60% more severe than earlier estimates.
-Collapse impacts: 47–83 Gt CO₂ release; Arctic cooling 7°C; Antarctic warming 6°C; US East Coast sea-level rise; African droughts.
-Monitoring: ESA Swarm mission; OBP data.
+Projected weakening: ~50% by 2100 (60% more severe than previous estimates).
+Consequences of collapse: 47–83 GT CO₂ released; Arctic cooling 7°C; Antarctic warming 6°C; US East Coast sea level rise; Africa droughts.
+Monitoring: ESA Swarm mission, OBP data, mooring arrays.
+Type of circulation: thermohaline.

 |---|---|